Why I Walk

 The first answer to the question “why walk?” is because I can, a claim I don’t make lightly.
 I turned 59 just before starting this particular trek–the Te Araroa in New Zealand–and I am constantly reminded of the need for good health and strength in order to backpack long miles day after day.
 Some years ago, my orthopedist told me to stop running, but when asked about backpacking he said “no problem,” so I immediately started hiking the Appalachian Trail which is how I got my trail name–Tinman.
 During that first stretch, I kept having to go back to Atlanta to get injections in my surgically repaired knee, creaking and moaning like my counterpart from Oz.
 In the years since I have completed the Appalachian Trail, the English Pennine Way, part of the Pacific Crest, and been trekking in the Dolomites and Croatia.
 To me, walking has never really been about completing tracks.
 I’m not interested in bragging about hiking the triple crown as if it were a merit badge.
 Rather walking is a form of living that brings insight, gratitude for certain abilities, all enabled by a resolutely simple encounter with the big outside.

 Long-distance hiking is an experiment in bare life.
-The echo of Georgio Agamben (Homo Sacer, 1995) here is intentional though, to be clear, my use of “bare” does not signify a legal “state of exception” but instead life outside–outside of society and outside in the world.
+I don’t really mean to echo Georgio Agamben (Homo Sacer, 1995) here as my use of “bare” does not signify a legal “state of exception” but instead life outside–outside of society and outside in a world without (many) humans.
 The need to pack light demands simplification and a constant interrogation about what is necessary.
-I am carrying things that I have not yet used though I have nearly completed this particular trek–things I probably should have abandoned months ago, but there are also those fundamental bits of equipment that enable living (see pointless essay “Care”).
+I am carrying things that I have not yet used though I have nearly completed this particular trek–things I probably should have abandoned months ago, but there are also those fundamental bits of equipment that enable living (see pointless essay “Care“).
 At the same time, being out a long time simplifies your relationship to the natural world.
 Life becomes bare and elemental: the extraordinary taste of water, palpable morning light, the surface of the earth through your bootsoles, breathing on a mountaintop.

 The philosopher Michel Serres noted that the French word for time (temps) is the same as the word for the weather.
 Walking is fundamentally about temps.
 Backpackers experience the weather in most of its forms.
 I rarely check the forecast unless I am going into a particularly treacherous area since I will be out in it whether it is sunny or a storm.
 On rainy days, I just gear up and start walking.
 The big outside brings all the subtle shifts of the day, the wind changes, there is a little patch of blue in the sky, or a layering of clouds that signals the breakup of a downpour.
 In the United States, people speak of climate-controlled environments.
 They aren’t talking about fixing global warming; they simply mean staying in a heated/air conditioned space completely unaware of weather.
 Clearly there is nothing particularly virtuous about standing out in a storm.
 On the Te Araroa I have run from lightning bolts across lowland dykes, fought hypothermia on the edge of the Tongiriro crater, and shivered in knee deep, ice cold stream water on an early morning trek.
 Rather, being in the weather is part of bare life, of being in the world, and it brings a nuanced sense of what a (your) body can do, and how the world responds.